*This post may contain affiliate links, please see my disclosure

 There is a provision for extended benefits beyond the 26 weeks (or less), and may add additional unemployment benefits (up to 13 weeks).
 This is typically only available during times of high unemployment.

-Update: The new CARES Act will pay an additional $600 per week on top of your state unemployment pay, for up to 39 weeks!
+Update: The new CARES Act will pay an additional $600 per week on top of your state unemployment pay for up to 4 months, AND extends unemployment for ALL states an additional 13 weeks, up to 39 weeks total (this ends December 31st, 2020)

 I’ve Applied, What’s Next?